andreamper220/files.md/README.md

 - 🌱 Habits
 - 🍅 Pomodoro

-All these are stored as plain local `*.md` files.

-We're used to sending messages to friends, now we're going to send notes to the bot.
 It works like a regular chat, so it's easier to use because there's less resistance.
-An all too familiar habit.
+We're used to sending messages to friends, now we're going to send stuff to the bot.

-First, unload your brain - send the bot whatever's on your mind.
-Then choose what to do with it.
-It can be a task, a note or a journal entry.
+Unload your brain - send the bot whatever's on your mind.
+Then choose how you want to store it.
+It can be a task, a note, or a journal entry.

-Can be used as a desktop/mobile app or as a Telegram bot.
+**Everything is stored as plain local `*.md` files.**

 [Tasks management via bot](https://club.mnogosdelal.ru/post/180/)
 [Notes taking via bot](https://vas3k.club/post/18815/)